 Emotional eating is using food to make yourself feel better and not always just to satisfy physical hunger.
-It is a way of using food to bring comfort and escape during times of low mood and as a way to block out negative emotions and distress.
+It is used as a way of bring comforting and escape during times of low mood to block out negative emotions and distress.

 Unfortunately, emotional eating doesn’t fix emotional problems.
 In fact, it usually makes you feel worse.
 Afterwards, not only does the original emotional issue remain, but you may feel guilty for overeating.

-If you think you have an eating disorder and are feeling out of control with your eating, please consider seeking help.
+If you think you are experiencing emotional eating and are feeling out of control with food, please consider seeking help.

 How TALKWORKS can help

-At TALKWORKS, we are able to help people with mild to moderate presentations of the following types of eating disorder:
+At TALKWORKS we are able to help adults, age 18+, with mild to moderate forms of the following eating disorders:

-Our therapists are here to help you put coping strategies in place, so you can take control and develop a healthier relationship with food and your emotions.
+Our therapists can help you to put coping strategies in place, so that you can take control and develop a healthier relationship with food and your emotions.

 What therapy do we offer?

-We will then review how you are progressing with the chosen course of therapy and consider if further treatment is required.
-If this is the case, we may offer more intensive, eating disorder focused cognitive behavioural therapy (CBT).
-Cognitive behavioural therapy (CBT) is an evidence-based talking therapy that can help you change your thoughts, feelings and behaviours to overcome your problems.
+After the four sessions, we will review how you are progressing with the chosen course of therapy and consider if further treatment is required.
+If this is the case, we may offer more intensive, eating disorder focused CBT.

 How to access our service